sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
+Does not require sudo/admin privileges, and is installed on a per-user basis.

 There is a GUI app that you can optionally install.

 ## Table of contents